jawws88/datasci-congressional-data/django/congressionaldata/README.md

 #### Choosing an Environment

-If you are using Djanga manage to run your local server you can use the settings flag to choose which environment to run.
+You can use the settings flag to choose which environment to run.
 ```bash
 ./manage.py runserver --settings=congressionaldata.settings.local
 ```